-The developer will be responsible to remove snow and ice as required to ensure that emergency access is maintain to the project site, this includes fire hydrants.
+The landowner will be responsible to remove snow and ice as required to ensure that emergency access is maintain to the project site, this includes fire hydrants.
 The contractor will not dump snow or ice onto adjacent property and will truck snow off site as required to prevent the unsafe build-up of snow piles.

-The contractor will clear snow from outside the jersey barriers to keep the edge of the vehicle travel lane clear of snow and ice build up on all streets.
+The contractor will clear snow from outside the jersey barriers to keep the edge of the vehicle travel lane clear of snow and ice build up.
+This includes clearing snow from behind the three (3) jersey barriers stationed on the project side of the street to guide oncoming toward the altered street lane.